Epistimio/orion/docs/src/examples/scikit-learn.rst

 .. code-block:: bash

-   $ orion hunt -n scitkit-tutorial --max-trials 50 ./main.py 'orion~loguniform(1e-5, 1.0)'
+   $ orion hunt -n scitkit-iris-tutorial --max-trials 50 ./main.py 'orion~loguniform(1e-5, 1.0)'

 .. warning::
    Make sure you installed the dependencies for the script before running it using ``pip install